Why is our program right for you?

 "UVM's philosophy on internships is all about getting students into the classroom, and the thing I liked most about it was that I was in the classroom for a whole year."
 Chris Magistrale, Winooski Middle School

 We believe learning happens best when it's experiential.
-That's why our program places you in a middle school working with kids from day one.
-Your internship lasts for the whole year and is directly connected to your on-campus coursework.
-Learn about theory, research, and strategy on campus one day; try out what you've learned at the school the next.
+That is why our program places you in a middle school working with kids from the beginning.
+Learn about theory, research, and strategy on campus one day, then try out what you've learned at the school the next day.

 High Job Placement Rate

-We know that making a career change is a big risk.
-Although we can't guarantee you a job upon completion of the program, we are proud that we've averaged a greater than 90% job placement rate over the past 8 years.
-We attribute this impressive statistic to both the high quality of our program and the high quality of candidates whom we are fortunate to accept.
+We are proud of our job placement rate over the past 8 years.
+We attribute this to both the high quality of our program and the high quality of candidates whom we are fortunate to accept.

-One thing that contributes to that high job placement rate is our multiple endorsement option.
+One factor that contributes to the high job placement rate is our multiple endorsement options.
 As part of the application process, we determine which content areas (Math, Science, Social Studies, English) you would eligible to teach.
 We also coach you to add one or two additional areas if you're close to having the prerequisites fulfilled.
 That way, you exit our program highly marketable and ready to be hired in more than one content area.